Perhaps one of the most hotly debated topics in shaving forums is foil vs. rotary shavers.

 Electric shavers are much like cars.
-In order for it to run optimally for years, it needs regular maintenance.
+For it to run optimally for years, it needs regular maintenance.

 Let’s talk about the cleaning part first.

-Many new electric shavers now come with cleaning stations that does all the work for you.
+Many new electric shavers now come with cleaning stations that do all the work for you.

 These tools use cleaning cartridges that contain a cleaning solution that flushes out contaminants, lubricates the cutting elements then dries.